 Mortimer Hall is named after the Reverend John Hamilton Mortimer who was the vicar of Marston from 1904 to 1951.
 He was much loved by the community and played a significant part in establishing a recreational ground for the village (which was reduced when the Marston Ferry Road was built).

-They pay the Parish Council a peppercorn rent of 5p a year for the land and an agreement was signed in 2005 giving a 35 year lease.
+They pay the Parish Council a nominal rent of 5p a year for the land and an agreement was signed in 2005 giving a 35 year lease.

 For several years the committee have been working towards improving the facilities by providing toilets for the disabled and improving the existing toilets.
 The roof of the hall also needs replacing and general repairs and upgrading is required.
 With the small committee this has taken longer than anticipated to achieve.

 Activities at the Hall include a Pre-